bregman-arie/devops-exercises/common-qa.md

 ### Why some questions repeat themselves?

-If you see two identical questions, that's a bug.
+If you see two identical questions, that's a bug.<br>
 If you see two similar questions, that's a feature :D (= it's intentional)

 For example: